-When Mike Brune, executive director of RAN (the Rainforest Action Network) says "I can't remember a more charged atmosphere," you know it must be bad
+When Mike Brune, executive director of RAN (the Rainforest Action Network) says "I can't remember a more charged atmosphere," you know it must be bad.

 Brune has been arrested dozens of times and has faced off with lumberjacks, oilmen and multinational corporate behemoths alike.
 But there is a general feeling from everyone I've spoken to about the protest this week against mountaintop removal mining in West Virginia that things are heating up in coal country.

-On Wednesday, Daryl Hannah along with 30 others including NASA scientist James Hansen, Brune, and 94 year-old Congressman Ken Hechler were arrested while protesting the Massey Coal operation near the Marsh Fork Elementary School.
+On Wednesday, Daryl Hannah along with 30 others including NASA scientist James Hansen, Brune and 94-year-old Congressman Ken Hechler were arrested while protesting the Massey Coal operation near the Marsh Fork Elementary School.

 The school site just 300 feet away from a coal slurry impoundment containing 2.8 billion gallons of toxic sludge held back by unreinforced earthen walls.
 Sound familiar?

 It should.
-Last year what was arguably the largest environmental disaster in U.S. history occurred when just such a wall failed in the coal ash spill
+Last year what was arguably the largest environmental disaster in U.S. history occurred when just such a wall failed in the coal ash spill in Tennessee.

 This is the kind of thing that happens when the EPA is not allowed to enforce federal laws protecting both the environment and the welfare of the people.